 Naked Broadband Plans

 Technically, Naked DSL is a 3-step process.
 You activate a phone line, put ADSL2+ on the line, and then deactivate the phone element leaving only the internet running.
-Even though you can no longer make normal landline telephone calls, if you have an ADSL2+ VoIP enabled modem router, you can make phone calls over the internet.
-VoIP phone calls are very cheap, and are usually of good quality, although sometimes not as good as a standard landline connection.
-There are also a number of mobile phone plans with unlimited standard calls and text for customers who'd prefer to use their mobile instead of a home phone.
+All you need is a Wi-Fi enabled modem, which will allow multiple devices to connect wirelessly.
+Even though you can no longer make normal landline telephone calls, if you have an ADSL2+ VoIP enabled modem router, you can still make phone calls over the internet.
+VoIP phone calls are very cheap, and are usually of very good quality, though sometimes not as good as a standard landline connection.
+There are also a number of mobile phone plans with unlimited standard calls and texts for customers who'd prefer to use their mobile instead of a home phone.

 As Naked DSL is a form of ADSL2+ broadband, the speed runs at up to 24Mbps, slowing down gradually the further you live away from the telephone exchange.
 The quality of this speed is good enough for several computers to be online at the same time, and it is suitable for downloading large files, streaming and watching videos, and streaming/viewing online TV.
 As the speed is so fast, the data limits on many Naked DSL plans are very high, so you won’t ever need to worry about the connection slowing down.
 There are also Naked cable internet plans if you want cable broadband speeds and no home phone line.
 Not unlike ADSL2+ broadband, Naked DSL is sometimes only available in metropolitan areas.
 Some companies can set up the service from an inactive phone line (ie. in a home where you don’t have a phone number), but others may need your phone line to be active before they can provide the service.

 Compare Naked NBN and Internet without Phone Line Deals

 What are the advantages and disadvantages of Naked DSL?